-Several chaitya-grihas are the most ancient monuments in Ajanta, for most part created in the 2nd – 1st century BC.
-They are characterised by horse-shoe shaped bay above the doorway and central nave which is divided from side aisles with colonnade.
+Several chaitya-grihas are the most ancient monuments in Ajanta, for the most part, created in the 2nd – 1st century BC.
+They are characterized by horseshoe-shaped bay above the doorway and central nave which is divided from side aisles with a colonnade.
 Side aisles open in the apsis where was located stupa – reliquary.
 It was possible to go behind stupa – rear wall in the plan is semicircular.
-Thus in several aspects these ancient temples are similar to contemporary Christian churches.
+Thus in several aspects, these ancient temples are similar to contemporary Christian churches.

-Here, as it is seen in many ancient stone structures around the world, architecture is modelled after wooden architecture.
-Earlier structures were modelled after the simpler Hinayana cave temples.
+Here, as it is seen in many ancient stone structures around the world, architecture is modeled after wooden architecture.
+Earlier structures were modeled after the simpler Hinayana cave temples.

 20 viharas are newer – built during the years of ambitious patronage of Vakataka kings.
-Concept of construction of Buddhist temples underwent revolution sometimes around 460 – 470 AD and as a result the initially planned comparatively simple dormitories turned out to be complex, sophisticated religious complexes.
-They included shrine at the far end of structure with a focus on large Buddha statue.
-Sculpting Buddha was allowed comparatively recently and artists used image of Buddha to show him present among the monks.
+The concept of construction of Buddhist temples underwent revolution sometimes around 460 – 470 AD and as a result, the initially planned comparatively simple dormitories turned out to be complex sophisticated religious complexes.
+They included shrine at the far end of the structure with a focus on the large Buddha statue.
+Sculpting Buddha was allowed comparatively recently and artists used the image of Buddha to show him present among the monks.

-It seems that simultaneous building of 20 viharas, each patroned by separate influential authority, rised rivalry among architects and artists, thus adding much splendour to Ajanta Caves.
+It seems that simultaneous building of 20 viharas, each patrolled by separate influential authority, raised rivalry among architects and artists, thus adding much splendor to Ajanta Caves.

 Viharas of Ajanta belong to most ornate and rich structures known from ancient times with numerous statues on facades and inside the structures.